anthonysalvato3/anthonysalvato3.github.io/_posts/2025-02-04-is-ozempic-a-miracle-drug.markdown

 #### Do GLP-1 RAs Really Solve Obesity?

 GLP-1 RAs alleviate symptoms of metabolic dysfunction but do not address the root cause—nutrient-poor food choices that lead to oxidative stress.
-However, since obesity itself worsens health outcomes, reducing weight—even without fixing the underlying issues—still provides significant benefits.
+However, reducing weight and improving blood sugar control—even without fixing the underlying issues—still provides significant benefits.
+Since metabolic dysfunction itself worsens health outcomes, alleviating it is still a meaningful improvement.

 While GLP-1 RAs can induce substantial weight loss, their effects are often temporary.
 One study found that [patients regained two-thirds of the weight they had lost within a year of stopping semaglutide](https://pubmed.ncbi.nlm.nih.gov/35441470/), even with diet counseling and exercise.
 This suggests that unless patients remain on these drugs indefinitely, long-term weight management requires a greater emphasis on food quality.